s-weissbach/neuroimage_denoiser/README.md

    - applies rolling window z-normalization and identifies regions that exceed the `min_z_score` and the frame in that it happens
    - adds all stimulation responses of the selected regions, if `--stimulationframes` is set
 > [!NOTE]
 > Activitymap runs 6x slower, but will detect more events.
+Stimulation based mode will only search for responses after the stimulation

 Use the `prepare_trainfiles` script to generate training data from a set of images.
 The script takes the following arguments: